kevinsullivan/cs-dm/notes/logic-and-code.rst

 that's good for both?

 The answer is that there are fundamental tradeoffs in language design.
+The most important is a tradeoff between *expressiveness*, on one hand, and *efficient execution*, on the other.

-What we see is that mathematical logic is highly *expressive*, which is to say that this language can be used so say very clearly *what* we want.
-On the other hand, it's hard in this language to say *how* to get it.
-In practice, mathematical logic is clear but can't be run, at least not efficiently.
-On the other hand, imperative code states *how* a computation is to be carried out, but code generally doesn't make clear *what* it's computing.
+What we see in our square root example is that mathematical logic is highly *expressive*.
+Logic language can be used so say very clearly *what* we want.
+On the other hand, it's hard using logic to say *how* to get it.
+In practice, mathematical logic is clear but can't be *run* (at least not efficiently).

+On the other hand, imperative code states *how* a computation is to be carried out, but enerally doesn't make clear *what* it's computing.
+You would be hard-pressed, based on a quick look at the Python code above, to explain *what* it does (but for the fact that we embedded the spec into the code as a doc string).

-We are thus driven to a situation in which we have to express what we want and how to get it in different languages.
-This situation then creates a new problem: how do we know that *how* a program computes achieves *what* it's intended to achieve?
+We are thus driven to a situation in which we have to express what we want and how to get it respectively, in very different languages.
+This situation creates a difficult new problem: to verify that a program in one language satisfies a specification in a different language.
 This is the problem of *verification*.
-Have we built a given program right, relative to its given specification?
+Have we built a given program right (where right is defined by a specification)?

-Tools such as TLA+, Dafny, and others of this variety give us a way not only to express formal specifications and imperative code in a unified way (albeit in different sub-languages), but also automated methods for *attempting to* verify that given code satisfies given specifications.
+Tools such as TLA+, Dafny, and others of this variety give us a way both to express formal specifications and imperative code in a unified way (albeit in different sub-languages), and to have some automated checking done in an *attempt* to verify that code satisfies its spec.

+We say *attempt* here, because in general verifying the consistency of code and a specification is a literally unsolvable problem.
+In cases that arise in practice, much can often be done.
+It's not always easy, but if one requires ultra-high assurance of the consistency of code and specification, then there is no choice but to employ the kinds of *formal methods* introduced here.

-To understand how to use such cutting-edge, state-of-the-art software development tools and methods, one must understand not only the language of code, but the language of mathematical logic, including set and type theory, and what it means to *prove* that a program satisfies its specification.
-One must understand logic and proofs.
-Herein lies the deep relevance of logic and proofs to practicing software professionals (as opposed to mere hackers who have taken a few programming courses and written a bunch of imperative code).
+To understand how to use such state-of-the-art software development tools and methods, one must understand not only the language of code, but also the languages of mathematical logic, including set and type theory.
+One must also understand precisely what it means to *prove* that a program satisfies its specification; for generating proofs is exactly what tools like Dafny do *under the hood*.

+A well educated computer scientist and a professionally trained software developer must understand logic and proofs as well as coding, and how they work together to help build *trustworthy* systems.
+Herein lies the deep relevance of logic and proofs, which might otherwise seem like little more than abstract nonsense and a distraction from the task of learning how to program.